Phineas and Ferb season 1: Episodes

+Phineas and Ferb create a superhero cartoon with exaggerated versions of themselves, their sister, and their friends, while Doofenshmirtz creates a ray gun that makes people dance.
+After finding out Roger has been elected mayor, Doofenshmirtz builds his own country on a giant inner tube, and Vanessa tries to bust him to her mother.
+Meanwhile, Phineas and Ferb create a "Rainbow-inator" to show Isabella her first rainbow, and Candace and Vanessa accidentally switch clothes at the dry cleaners.

 Production

 Development

 Series co-creator Dan Povenmire cited the origins for the show to his childhood in Mobile, Alabama.
 Povenmire recalled that his mother told him "never to waste a day of summer".
 Meanwhile, the show's other co-creator, Jeff "Swampy" Marsh grew up in a large, blended family.
 Similar to Povenmire, Marsh spent his summers exploring and taking part in several different activities in order to have fun.
 The two met while working as layout artists on The Simpsons in the 1990s.
 Povenmire commented that "We were always laughing at the same jokes".
 The two became a writing team on the Nickelodeon animated series Rocko's Modern Life.
 They began working on Phineas and Ferb around 1992, while still working together at Nickelodeon.
 The two had become friends due to their mutual tastes and interests.
 Citing their childhood, they wanted to incorporate summer vacations, a time when the two would go out and do something constructive.
 They spent fourteen years pitching it to four different networks, including Nickelodeon and Cartoon Network, all of which kept shooting it down due to its complexity.

 Povenmire eventually landed the pitched with Disney.
 The network did not immediately accept the show but told Povenmire that it would keep the packet.
 Povenmire assumed that this had meant an end to negotiations, aware that the phrase usually means they "throw it in the trash later."
 To his complete surprise, however, Disney accepted it.
 After being given a chance, Povenmire and Marsh turned their attention to the company's overseas executives.
 Instead of penning a normal script, the two drew out storyboards and played them in a reel.
 Povenmire voiced over the reel with his dialogue and added sound effects.
 After securing the executives' support, production on the show began in the summer of 2006.
 The duo invited colleagues who also worked on Rocko's Modern Life to exert the same function.